Bangkok Grand Palace Dress Code & How to Get There?

 Bangkok Grand Palace Dress Code

-Anyone can visit it as long as you follow the Bangkok grand palace dress code set by the local authority.
+Anyone can visit it as long as you follow the Bangkok Grand Palace dress code set by the local authority.
 Here are the guidelines for grand palace dress code.

-Dress Code for Male:
+Dress Code for Males:

-Dress Code for Female:
+Dress Code for Females:

 Bangkok-Gran-Palace-Dress-Code